You are here

 - Beckman Fellowship from Beckman Research Institute of City of Hope

-Before transferring to Bastyr University California, Dr. Cho was a core faculty member in the Department of Basic Sciences at Bastyr University's Kenmore campus, where he taught a variety of undergraduate and graduate courses for students of naturopathic medicine, acupuncture and Oriental medicine, herbal sciences and nutrition.
+Before transferring to Bastyr University California, Dr. Cho was a core faculty member in the Department of Basic Sciences at Bastyr University's Kenmore campus, where he taught a variety of undergraduate and graduate courses for students of naturopathic medicine, acupuncture and East Asian medicine, herbal sciences and nutrition.

 Dr. Cho has conducted postdoctoral research as a team leader of endocrine drug discovery and physiologic impacts of the nuclear bile acid receptor on immune response.
 He has taught cell biology and human physiology at California State University.